Forsyth Barr Stadium: Roof

 The roof is covered with 20,500m2 of ETFE (ethylene tetrafluoroethylene) transparent roofing material (also used in the Eden Project, England and the Beijing Cube, China).
-This roof should have been angled to face north to optimise sun in Southern Hemisphere winter, however it was constructed facing a north-east direction.
 Rainwater is collected from the 20,500m2 roof surface and recycled to irrigate the pitch.

 The roof, supported by 5 steel trusses each spanning 105 metres, is capable of supporting the weight of a car.
 The main truss (South Stand) is 130 metres long and weighs 390 tonnes.

 Turf

 Real grass is strengthened by synthetic grass fibres injected deep into the soil.
 This increases the hard-wearing capability, allowing 3 times the use of natural grass field.
 The turf is serviced by 2.5 km of drainage, 15 km of irrigation and 40 automated sprinkler heads.
 It consists of three different types of seed, 3200m3 of sand, soil and compost in three different layers.

 Due to the perceived high cost of maintaining the turf, proposals have been made to replace the grass/artificial turf with a 100% artificial turf, which would limit the attractiveness of the venue for high earning events like rugby test matches (for which the stadium was initially proposed to replace Carisbrook).